 26. Candle Wall Display

 This is a project from a foreign language blog, but you'll easily be able to follow the pictured directions.
 This outstanding project has instructions given on the Kifli es levendula site.
-For safety sake, be sure to use the battery operated candles.
+For safety's sake, be sure to use battery-operated candles.

 27. Christmas Tin Transformed